The Phases of the Moon

 Waning Crescent Moon

-The Waning Crescent Moon.
-The Sun illuminates less than half of the visible part of the Moon during this Moon phase and you can sometimes see earthshine on the rest of the Moon towards the end.
+The Sun illuminates less than half of the visible part of the Moon during the Waning Crescent Moon phase and you can sometimes see earthshine on the rest of the Moon towards the end.